shalivan/shalivan.github.io/_posts/RT/41-01-01-Niagara.md

 permalink: /niagara/
 ---

+Niagara 16 params can send to material
+U can accse only depth buffer can read

 Niagara can intreract with:
 - Triangles  - u must point to spoecific mesh in query
 - Phys Volumetric